-Watkinsville, Georgia: The Iron HorseAbstract horse sculpture from University of Georgia moved to a farm field to avoid pranksters and sophomoric humiliation.
+Watkinsville, Georgia: The Iron HorseAbstract horse sculpture from University of Georgia dates to 1954.
+Moved to a farm field in 1959 to avoid pranksters and sophomoric humiliation.

 - GA Hwy 15, Watkinsville, GA

 - Take Hwy 129 out of Athens going SE until Watkinsville.
 Take Ga.
-15 for 2 miles and horse is in pasture on the left near the road.
-Location approximate.
+15 for 11 miles and horse is in pasture on the left near the road.

 - Visible in field.